If The House Was On Fire, I'd Take This Before The Kids

 You either had to join the chorus, or learn to play an instrument.

-Five million years ago - when I was in seventh grade - that amazing option existed for students at my middle school in the middle of the country in the middle of Iowa.
-It's crazy and wrong that music and art in many school districts is considered a luxury, but five million years ago it was a high priority in my small hometown.
+That amazing option existed for students at my middle school in the middle of the country in the middle of Iowa.
+It's crazy and wrong that music and art in many school districts is considered a luxury, but then it was a high priority in my small hometown.

 I chose the guitar.